Your pictures: Fireworks - BBC News

 -

-Ofira Reuben: "The festival of lights: Diwali being celebrated in Bangalore, India."

-Anthony Esslinger: "Our boys said it looks just like a firework, so here goes, a picture of our kitchen candle."

-And finally, a photograph by Vivienne Chalmers of her daughter's first big fireworks display.
-The next theme is "industrial" and the deadline for your entries is 12 November.
+And finally, a photograph by Nick Donnelly.
+The next theme is "Movement", and the deadline for your entries is 18 November.
 If you would like to enter, send your pictures to yourpics@bbc.co.uk.
 Further details and terms can be found by following the link below this gallery.